-For SUL operation, the reference receive sensitivity (REFSENS) requirement for downlink bands n78 and n79 specified in Table 7.3.2.5-1 and 7.3.2.5-2 (for 4 Rx ports) shall be met for an uplink transmission bandwidth less than or equal to that specified in Table 7.3.2.4.1-3 and 7.3.2.5-2 (for 4 Rx ports) with exceptions listed in clause 7.3C.2.5.1.
+For the UE that supports any of the SUL operation given in Table 7.3C.0.2-2, exceptions to the requirements specified in Table 7.3C.2.5-1 or Table 7.3C.2.5-2 are allowed when the uplink is active in a lower frequency band and is within a specified frequency range such that transmitter harmonics fall within the downlink transmission bandwidth assigned in a higher band as noted in Table 7.3C.0.2-2.
+For these exceptions, the UE shall meet the requirements specified in clause 7.3C.2.5.1.

 7.3C.2.5.1 Reference sensitivity exceptions due to harmonic issue

-For SUL operation with DL band listed in Table 7.3C.2.3-2 with supplementary uplink transmission bandwidth less than or equal to that specified in Table 7.3C.2.3-1, the reference receive sensitivity (REFSENS) requirement for downlink bands specified in Table 7.3C.2.5.1-1 due to harmonic exceptions.
+For SUL operation with DL band listed in Table 7.3C.0.2.3-2 with supplementary uplink transmission bandwidth less than or equal to that specified in Table 7.3C.0.2.3-1, the reference receive sensitivity (REFSENS) requirement for downlink bands specified in Table 7.3C.2.5.1-1 due to harmonic exceptions.